rackerlabs/support-how-to/content/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices.md

 -   Alarms in a **Critical** state are shown in red.
 -   Alarms in a **Warning** state are shown in yellow.
 -   Alarms in **OK** state are shown as green.
 -   Alarms with an error or unknown state are shown in grey.

 In the following example, the account has one resource with an alarm in a critical state, which is shown, and 10 resources with alarms in an OK state.

 In the following example, the account has one resource with an alarm in a critical state.

 <img src="{% asset_path rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices/newResourceWithCriticalState.png %}" width="452" height="213" />

-If a resource has multiple alarms with different states (for example, one critical alarm and one warning alarm), the resource appears by default on the status tab of the *most critical state*.
+If a resource has multiple alarms with different states (for example, one critical alarm and one warning alarm), the resource appears, by default, on the status tab of the *most critical state*.

 ### View monitoring details